 Today’s IT organizations need to implement DevOps best practices to bring together development, testing, operations and line of business stakeholders to foster continuous integration, application monitoring and delivery of their app portfolios.

-The Mendix platform acts as our app delivery hub by enabling continuous delivery with built-in DevOps capabilities, or through integration with Jenkins or your existing DevOps toolset.
+The Mendix platform acts as our app delivery hub by enabling continuous delivery with built-in DevOps capabilities, or through integration with Jenkins, Gitlab CI or your existing DevOps toolset.

 You can version, provision, and stage cloud-native apps and deploy to the cloud of your choice or on-premises.
 And you will reduce downtime with built-in monitoring and automated alerts.

 The one-click deployment mechanism in Mendix makes it easy to deploy apps from the Mendix Portal to one or multiple app environments.

 From a deployment perspective, an app is defined as a versioned deployment package that contains all the artifacts needed to run the application.

 The platform includes a version control system with branching and merging, allowing you to isolate development into a main line and multiple branch lines.